How to Become a Speech-Language Pathologist in Kentucky

 Optional CCC-SLP Certification

-After passing the Praxis SLP exam, you may also be eligible to apply for the CCC-SLP designation.
-The CCC-SLP is not required to become a licensed SLP in Kentucky, but many SLPs find it beneficial when applying for SLP jobs and advancing in the profession because it displays an advanced commitment to the profession.
+After passing the Praxis SLP exam, you may also be eligible to apply for CCC-SLP certification.
+The CCC-SLP is not required to become a licensed SLP in Kentucky, but many SLPs find it beneficial when applying for jobs and advancing in the profession, as it demonstrates a strong commitment to the field.

 You’ll have to submit all the same information to ASHA as you do to the Kentucky Board, including exam scores, clinical fellowship experience, and graduate degree transcripts.

-Many SLPs also earn specialty certifications through ASHA that reflect their specific skillsets.
+Many SLPs also earn specialty certifications from ASHA that reflect their specific skill sets.
 These include:

-These can be a big help if you are angling for positions in specific kinds of clinics or with certain populations.
+These can be a big help if you’re angling for positions in specific kinds of clinics or with certain populations.
 You can read more about the available options on the ASHA Clinical Specialty Certification page.

 With all your training and assessment steps concluded, you’re ready to push the button on your Kentucky SLP license application.